programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Video Selection

 The most direct way to select videos for research is to visit the [YouTube](https://www.youtube.com/) site, and capture a list of video IDs: these are the set of alphanumeric characters that appear in the video's URL, immediately after `watch?v=`.

-See for example the video ID circled in red in the illustration below: `24xsqyMcpRg`.
+For example, see the video ID circled in red in the illustration below: `24xsqyMcpRg`.
 These IDs are constant and do not change over time.

 {% include figure.html filename="en-or-text-mining-youtube-comments-02.png" alt="Screenshot of YouTube video with video ID in browser link circled in red" caption="Figure 2.
 Screenshot of YouTube video with video ID in browser link circled in red" %}

 For this lesson, we gathered comment data by searching YouTube for 'black lives matter george floyd'.
 We selected a total of six videos from politically polarized news sources (as ranked by [allsides.com](allsides.com)), from the left-leaning New York Times, Vox, and NBC News, and the right-leaning Daily Mail, Fox News, and the Daily Wire.
 Choosing multiple videos is often the best approach for the exploratory stages of research, because while YouTube makes available a wide range of metadata about each video (number of likes, title, description, tags and more), the YouTube API may not return comment data for every video searched.

+When gathering YouTube comment data for building a Wordfish model, some considerations around the size and shape of the corpus should be taken into consideration.
 For politically salient topics, an ideal dataset will include a similar number of videos from creators representing opposing political perspectives.
 The video sources representing each side of the political spectrum should contribute a similar number of comments to the total corpus.
-Finally, the dataset should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.
+Finally, the videos should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.
+While, there is no limit on the total number of videos you could include, 100,000 words are a rough lower limit for an adequately sized dataset for Wordfish modeling.
+Comments with less than ten words are usually worth removing from the corpus.
+Therefore, researchers should strive for at least three videos on each side of the spectrum, each containing roughly 2000 comments.

 > You may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip) and focus on the analysis stage, in which case you can skip the next two sections directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).
-(This dataset was gathered using YouTube Data Tools; you can download it yourself using the same video IDs for YouTube Data Tools, but please note the data would likely differ based on the time you capture the data.)
+This dataset was gathered using YouTube Data Tools; you can download it yourself using the same video IDs for YouTube Data Tools, but please note the data would likely differ based on the time you capture the data.
+In addition, user information was pseudonymized in the sample dataset we provide with this lesson.

 ### Querying YouTube's API